preview for Grocery Shopping for a Healthy Lifestyle

 Arx0nt//Getty Images

-Oats are high in fiber and protein, which are digested at a slower rate and can help stabilize blood sugar, says Roxana Ehsani, RD, CSSD, LDN, a nutritionist in Miami, Florida.
+Oats are high in fiber and protein, which are digested at a slower rate and can help stabilize blood sugar, says Roxana Ehsani, RD, a nutritionist in Miami, Florida.
 Some experts believe oatmeal is a great weight loss-friendly food due to its ability to keep you full and satisfied for longer, and some people claim that oat-based drinks have helped them lose weight over time.

 Buy it now